Is General Electric undervalued based on future cash flows and its price relative to the stock market?

 In the same way as past performance we look at the future estimated return (profit) compared to the available funds.
 We do this looking forward 3 years.

-- General Electric is expected to perform strongly, Return on Equity (ROE) in 3 years is estimated to be above 20%.
+- General Electric is not expected to perform strongly, Return on Equity (ROE) in 3 years is estimated to be below 20%.

 Improvement & Relative to industry